 No product in cart

-A new way of learning and teaching history is emerging with ever greater clarity.
+A new way of learning and teaching the subject of history is emerging with ever greater clarity.
 Unlike in the past, when history was taught only through documents, now it is done especially through images.

 We no longer look at only the undertakings and moral rectitude of a single person, a hero with which a community identifies.
 We are interested instead in the entire social microcosm with which the person interacted.
 Living spaces are a vibrant testimony to this.